Easy Overnight Oats

 Find the printable recipe with measurements below.

 A warm bowl of oatmeal is pretty high up on the list when it comes to healthy breakfast options.
-But I’ll let you in on a secret – overnight oats is equally healthy and a cinch to make with no cooking.
-Here’s a few reasons why you should to whip up this recipe today…
+But if you have a sensitive gut (as I do), you may prefer overnight oats.

-• It’s easier on the gut.
-Soaking your oats overnight helps to break the starches down and reduce phytic acid.
+Soaking your oats overnight helps to break down the starches and reduce phytic acid.
 That means it’s easier to digest the oats and absorb their nutrients more efficiently.
-Perfect for those of us with gluten sensitivities!

 • Stir it all together.
 In a small jar, stir together the oats, milk, yogurt, chia seeds, and maple syrup.

-• It’s soaking time.
-Place the jar in the fridge to let the oats soak for at least 2 hours, though overnight is best.
+• Let it soak.
+Place the jar in the fridge to let the oats soak for at least two hours, though overnight is best.

 • Add toppings and serve.
 The next morning, add your favorite toppings and enjoy!
 Alternatively, you can scoop the oats out into a bowl and add toppings from there.

-If you’re looking to make a bigger batch: just double, triple or quadruple the recipe.
+You can make a larger batch of overnight oats, just double, triple or quadruple the recipe listed below.
 It’s as easy as that!

 • Stir everything together.
 In a large mixing bowl, stir together the oats, milk, yogurt, chia seeds, and maple syrup.